2msingh7080-bit/Cybermain/GIT/System  Hacking ( Concepts ).md

 	- ``john --wordlist=/root/ADtools/rockyou.txt joshuahash.txt``
 5. we got ``user: Joshua`` and ``password: cupcake``

-## Task 3: Spray Cracked Password into Network using CrackMapExec.
+## Task 3: Spray Cracked Password into Network using (RDP) CrackMapExec.
 Using CrackMapExec for password spraying involves leveraging its capabilities to automate the process.
 For instance, if "cupcake" is a cracked password, CME can be used to test this password against numerous user accounts and services across a network.
 This approach helps identify other accounts that may be using the same password, facilitating further penetration testing or security assessments.

 -  we will be focusing on RDP.
 However, you can explore and check other services.